This Summer We Need Things With Capes

 But some things in this world wear one.
 They come from Jesus and they wear capes and they help my life.
 And it's summer and all my people are home and I am banking on these heroes.

-2. Popsicles.
+3. Popsicles.
 I keep a ton of these bad boys in my freezer for the neighborhood friends that are in and out of my house in the summer.
-(Costco wears a cape).
 Everyone cheers when they get one!
 Kids stay outside a bit longer and they are cooled down a bit and everyone wins.
 I'm becoming the Popsicle Mom and who doesn't want that title?!

-5. Minimalism.
+6. Minimalism.
 I reduced all the toys in each of my three children's rooms to one bin.
-They all fit in there.
+Each room gets one bin.
+All toys fit in there.
 So room clean-up is easy:

-1. Put everything in your bin in your room.
+1. Put your toys away in your bin in your room (scoop and dump a few times and bam!).

 3. Make your bed.